A Mathematical Programming Approach to Optimal Classification Forests: Computational Experiments

 With regard to the parameters involved in CART and OCT, we set the minimum amount of observations allowed to be in a leaf node, $n_{\text{min}}$, to be $2.5\%$ of the training sample size, and the depth of the trees, $D$, is set to three.
 Moreover, as it is done by \citet{OCT}, instead of calibrating a complexity parameter, we remove the complexity term from the objective function and add the following constraint that upper bounds the number of active splits:

-where $C \in \{1,\ldots,7\}$ is the parameter to be tuned during validation.
+where $C \in \{1,\ldots,9\}$ is the parameter to be tuned during validation.

-For the 3-OCF, we use a smaller depth, $D = 2$, and set $n_{\text{min}}$ to be $2.5\%$ of the training sample.
-For a fair comparison, we limit the \textit{total} number of splits to be smaller than seven and tune $C \in \{1,\ldots,7\}$ in the 3-OCF:
+For the 3-WOCF and 5-WOCF, we use a smaller depth, $D = 2$, and set $n_{\text{min}}$ to be $2.5\%$ of the training sample.
+We let the \textit{total} number of splits to be in $C \in \{3,\ldots,9\}$ for the 3-WOCF, and $C \in \{5,7,\ldots,15\}$ for the 5-WOCF, and we regulate the size of the forest by establishing: